triplingual/PythonWetLab/README.md

 PythonWetLab
 ============

-Yale Librarians &amp; IT doing things with Python
+Yale Librarians &amp; IT doing things with Python, yo.